mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-02-Active-Directory-Domain-Services-Deployment/README.md

 This lab focuses on infrastructure preparation, with domain creation and identity activation completed in the next phase.

+This staged approach aligns with enterprise identity deployment practices, where infrastructure preparation and identity activation are handled as separate operational phases.

 ---

 ## Objective